c4llmeco4ch/adventOfCode2020/day1/README.md

     my_numbers = [int(line) for line in f.readlines()]
 ```

 Now we're getting somewhere.
 But let's say a number in our data set is 2025.
 Do we need to retain it?
 Won't that just slow down later calculations?
-So, let's remove those values by tacking an if statement to the back-end of our comprehension: `my_numbers = [int(line) for line in f.readlines() if int(line) >= 2020]`
+So, let's remove those values by tacking an if statement to the back-end of our comprehension: `my_numbers = [int(line) for line in f.readlines() if int(line) >= 2020]`.
+While this is great, there is some repetition on the form of `int(line)`.
+Is there any way to remove this repetition...?

+### The Walrus Operator

+Introduced in Python 3.8, the "Walrus Operator" or the more boring "Assignment Expression"